-Effect positive positioning control of TG 7.3 aircraft in shot areas in accordance with shot time positioning plans and in compliance with order issued from the joint task force air operations center, USS ESTES. desume control of that are as necessary for air defense.
-CTG 7.4 affordingly to permit removed of test are forced to 7.2 with personnel augmentation as necessary to support TG 7.3 elements on ENIWETOK ISLAND.

-bb.
-Place and recover free-floating buoys used for pressure and fall-out measurements.

-cc.
-Provide additional support for TG 7.1 as directed by CJTF SEVEN.
+- √. #.
+Effect positive positioning control of TG 7.3 aircraft in shot areas in accordance with shot time positioning plans and in compliance with order issued from the joint task force air operations center, USS ESTES. - aa.
+Provide CTG 7.2 with personnel augmentation as necessary to support TG 7.3 elements on ENIWETOK ISLAND. - bb.
+Place and recover free-floating buoys used for pressure and fall-out measurements. - cc.
+Provide additional support for TG 7.1 as directed by CJTF SEVEN. - j.
+Annex H. page H-3, paragraph z (before relettering) Addsecond sentence as follows: "Assume control of shot area as necessary for air defense, alerting CTG 7.4 accordingly to permit removal of test aircraft from the area affected."